Leveling up Web Performance with HTTP/3

 And that's one of the things that, you know, I think that's what we argued in our last paper, is something that might make QLOG interesting to use in practice after the debugging phase.

-The problem is you also won't be able to do that with PCAPs because they might be just too large.
+The problem is you also won't be able to do that with PCAPs, because they might be just too large.

-But it will take up less memory and it might be more privacy efficient because you don't need to store the decryption keys for everything.
+But it will take up less memory and it might be more privacy efficient, because you don't need to store the decryption keys for everything.

 The QLOGs can just contain whatever you want to expose.
+And there's some different trade-offs here.

-And there's some different trade offs here.
-Like you mentioned, Cloud Flare, we're terminating the connections, right?
+Like you mentioned, Cloudflare, we're terminating the connections, right?

 We are a valid endpoint in the communication here.

-So there's a whole load of trade offs in all of this stuff and people take it very seriously.
+So there's a whole load of trade-offs in all of this stuff and people take it very seriously.

-Like you need to solve a lot of these different problems, but I believe that people are running QLOG in their production edges, not Cloudflare, but other people are.
+You need to solve a lot of these different problems, but I believe that people are running QLOG in their production edges.

 Facebook is running QLOG in production, which I find interesting.